It’s winter, everybody is lazy and we all ate way too much, so the blogosphere looks pretty quiet.

 First of all, we have strong democratic traditions.
 Canada functions within a framework of constitutional monarchy and a federal system of parliamentary government.
 Politics generally emphasizes constitutional law, freedom of religion, personal liberty, and regional autonomy … and British common law French civil law, North American aboriginal government, and English civic traditions inspired the system.
 Most of the politics are worked out through compromise between interest groups, regional consultations, and the Hill (Parliament).

-When I first came to Canada, I was living with 390 EUR/month (about CA$560), a monthly allowance I had to finish my Bachelor degree.
+When I first came to Canada, I was living with EUR 390/month (about CA$560), a monthly allowance I had to finish my Bachelor’s degree.
 In France, with that little money, I couldn’t rent a place and it was barely enough for food.
-I had stopped going to the movies (almost 10€ a ticket), buying clothes, and when we would go to the restaurant, we would pick the smallest place with the cheapest food.
+I had stopped going to the movies (almost €10 a ticket), and buying clothes, and when we would go to the restaurant, we would pick the smallest place with the cheapest food.
 No clothes or only when absolutely needed, forget about concert tickets and a lot of things.

 Same here… I couldn’t get a job in France, and with a weak economy and a youth unemployment rate of 23.1%, the future didn’t look so bright.
-I had the degrees, but not the right ones: for some employers, I was over-qualified, for some other, I wasn’t qualified enough.
-I could speak three languages but not the right ones, I couldn’t be a salesperson because I didn’t have the salespersons certificate, I couldn’t work part-time in a restaurant because they already had plenty of kids doing their apprenticeship for free, etc., etc.
+I had the degrees, but not the right ones: for some employers, I was overqualified, for some others, I wasn’t qualified enough.
+I could speak three languages but not the right ones, I couldn’t be a salesperson because I didn’t have the salespeople certificate, I couldn’t work part-time in a restaurant because they already had plenty of kids doing their apprenticeship for free, etc., etc.

-Canada has two official languages: French and English.
-Although French is mostly spoken in Québec, New-Brunswick and among some communities in Ontario, Manitoba and Alberta, most young Canadians (the bilingualism policies were implemented in the 70’s) can speak a bit of French.
+Canada has two official languages, French and English.
+Although French is mostly spoken in Québec, New Brunswick and among some communities in Ontario, Manitoba and Alberta, most young Canadians (the bilingualism policies were implemented in the ’70s) can speak a bit of French.
 Government services always are in both languages and civil servants have to be bilingual.
 Even though I speak fluent English,

 I hope you’re now all dying to visit Canada!
 And tell me … what do you like best in your country?
 Meanwhile, I wish you all a happy new year!
-May 2008 be a a great one!
+May 2008 be a great one!Share this article!